kenjura/system8/docs/character/classes/invoker-2.md

 Corruption:
 - You can make the greater fire resistance permanent, but your skin is permanently demonic (strange color, inhuman texture, markings, etc).

+## Shadow

+### Darkness
+Create darkness.

+Ideas:
+- Wall of Shadows
+- Void Zone
+- Armor of Darkness?

+### Demi
+Recharge 33%, std, ranged; subject suffers necrotic damage sufficient to reduce their Hit Points to half of maximum (if currently higher).
+They are allowed a Con save for half damage.

+Empowered:
+- For one soul shard, the damage is sufficient to reduce the target to 1 HP instead.
+- For one soul shard, convert to a circle 2.

+### Drain Soul
+At-will, std, ranged; subject suffers medium necrotic damage, and you gain a soul shard.

+Ideas:
+- AoE?
+- Trap the Soul

+### Shadow Form
+At-will, swift, sustained; you obscure your features, becoming a silhouette of darkness.
+If you are in darkness, you become invisible, even to darkvision.

+Empowered:
+- For one soul shard, you can become an incorporeal shadow for 5 rounds.
+- For one soul shard, you can discorporate into a pool of darkness for 1 round as a reaction (recharge 33%).

+### Shadow Walk
+Shadowstep, shadow walk, etc

+### Star of the Void
+At-will, std, 1 soul shard; you conjure a mote of pure void, which annihilates everything it touches.
+Each round, as a standard action, you can command it to attack a single target within range, causing heavy disintegration damage if it hits.
+When you wish to end the spell, you must spend a standard action and defeat the spell's DC with a Charisma save.
+On failure, it does not go away, and if you fail by 10 or more, it attacks whoever it pleases.
+Each time the star strikes for damage, its DC increases by 1.

+Enhancement ideas:
+- Use it defensively
+- AoE's (line attacks)